 (LAUGHTER)

+Audience?
 Unknown: Get a pay rise?
 Pay...?!

 Sandra Milligan: Now, the interesting thing from a consumer point of view is that the Australian students paid more for access to that course because of the internet costs than almost any other students in the rest of the world.
 Um, so the - it strikes me that unless we get a community of people really connected to the internet at a very low price for consumers, we're in a global market here, and our productivity gains are going to be swamped by those of other countries.